 3. Eat Wild Caught Fish/Seafood

 We all know that wild caught salmon and other fish and seafood are preferred sources of omega-3 fats in our diets.
 These healthy fats help lower inflammation, which can help reduce cramps.
-Fish and seafood also provide iodine, which helps to both detoxify (reduce) estrogen in those with PMS, endometriosis, fibroids, etc., can reduce cramps and breast pain, and can help promote ovulation in women with PCOS, infertility, and other conditions related to inconsistent or nonexistent ovulation (Source).
+Fish and seafood also provide iodine, which helps to both detoxify (reduce) estrogen in those with PMS, endometriosis, fibroids, estrogen dominance, etc., can reduce cramps and breast pain, and can help promote ovulation in women with PCOS, infertility, and other conditions related to inconsistent or nonexistent ovulation (Source).

 I advise at least 2 servings of fish/seafood per week (4-6 oz each).
 Whether you buy fresh, frozen, or canned, just get it in!
 Remember, fish/seafood you get at restaurants is almost certainly farm raised – so that doesn’t count toward your weekly wild caught goal.